 Anomalous Events fail a deployment.
 Anomalous Events are events Harness has never seen before and are likely not good.
 You should assign a priority to the event.

 Priority Events fail a deployment.
-They range in severity from P0 to P5.
+They range in priority from P0 to P5.

 Each priority number has a separate color associated with it:

 You can change priority levels to specify the priority of the event.
 When you mark an even with a priority, Harness will identify the event with that priority in future analysis and fail the deployment if the event occurs.